BU-NU-CLOUD-F19/Dependency_Inversion_in_AWS-Hosted_Genomics_Analysis_Pipelines/README.md

 Release #2 (due by Week 7):

     Work on AWS Lambda:
-    - Explore and learn AWS Lambda and AWS Cloudformation
+    - Explore and learn AWS Lambda and AWS Cloudformation.
-    - Try building a “hello world” Scala app on AWS Lambda and try using Cloudformation templates.
+    - Build a “hello world” Scala app on AWS Lambda and create Cloudformation templates.
-    - Explore and learn current codebase, interfaces and endpoints
+    - Explore and learn current codebase, interfaces and endpoints.

 Release #3 (due by Week 9):

     Implementation of SeqrBackendService:
-    - Explore and learn WuXi interfaces and endpoints APIs.
+    - Explore and learn GOR query and ElasticSearch query.
-    - Start development of SeqrBackendService in Scala on AWS Lambda
+    - Start development of SeqrBackendService in Scala on AWS Lambda.
-    - Release #3 targets partial progress of SeqrBackendService
+    - Manage to get parameters from input and generate GOR query / ElasticSearch query.
+    - Use http request to get query result from ElasticSearch.

 Release #4 (due by Week 11):

     Feature 4: Seqr UI changes

 Release #5 (due by Week 13):

     Feature 5: Regression testing